What Does it Take to Be a Securities and Commodities Trader?

 In the United States, there were 375,700 jobs for Securities and Commodities Trader in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Trader by 2026.
-Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.
+The BLS estimates 38,000 yearly job openings in this field.

 The states with the most job growth for Securities & Commodities Trader are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Securities and Commodities Traders ranges between about $34,360 and $208,000 a year.

 Securities and Commodities Traders who work in New York, South Dakota, or Connecticut, make the highest salaries.